develcooking/Reelix/README.md

 ## About
-This project trys to replace the "Neelix" programm in the IT-Support.
-Neelix was written in about 2015-17.
-The Sourcecode seems to be lost.
-You have to have java installed and an variable set for JAVA_HOME.
-The databankserver uses an out of support Linux system.
+This project aims to replace the "Neelix" program in the IT support of the University of Bamberg.
+Neelix was written around 2015-2017, and the source code seems to be lost.
+You need to have Java installed and set a variable for JAVA_HOME.
+The database server uses an out of supported Linux system.

 Reelix wants to redo all this.
-Written in Rust and uses [Slint](https://slint.dev/) as the UI Framework.
-Reelix sloud run on every Desktop OS after compilation.
-Officialy supported is only Linux and Windows.
+Written in Rust and build with [Slint](https://slint.dev/) as the UI Framework.
+Reelix should run on every desktop OS after compilation.
+Officially supported are (yet) only Linux and Windows.

 # Things to add

  On the Record panel
-- Replace Combobox with ComboboxScroll
+- [x] Replace Combobox with ComboboxScroll
-- Operating System selection in sertent categories
+- [ ] Operating System selection in sertent categories (working on backend)
-- A text box for editional info
+- [ ] A text box for editional info (lineedit + no backend)
-- Select time for submitting
+- [ ] Select time for submitting (no backend)
-- Select place were the issue happend
+- [ ] Select place were the issue happend
-- Select the number of thickets you want to create at once
+- [ ] Select the number of thickets you want to create at once
-- Submitt button
+- [ ] Submitt button (no backend)

 On the Request-Log panel
-- Dynamicly Created Table sheet
+- [ ] Dynamicly Created Table sheet
-- show the latest 20 entrys
+- [ ] show the latest 20 entrys
-- ability to load more older once with a extra button
+- [ ] ability to load more older once with a extra button
-- ability to remove accidely created once
+- [ ] ability to remove accidely created once

 On the Statistics panel
-- Show statisc form the last 7 days
+- [ ] Show statisc form the last 7 days
-- optional to ask for a specific date range
+- [ ] optional to ask for a specific date range
-- optional scroll back to the 7 days before the current week
+- [ ] optional scroll back to the 7 days before the current week

 On the Analyzes panel
-- Export sql table to csv or html
+- [ ] Export sql table to csv or html
-- need to have the ability to select the date range
+- [ ] need to have the ability to select the date range

 On the Categorie Management panel
-- make the popup solid insted of transperent
-- ComboboxScroll support key inputs
-- ComboboxScroll tab support
+- [x] To Create Categories(Typs)
+- [x] To Delete Categories(Typs)

 On the Settings panel
-- ability to set a database timeout
+- [ ] ability to set a database timeout
-- ability to set a databse server with IPv4 address (in the future ipv6 and maybe domain name)
+- [ ] ability to set a databse server with IPv4 address (in the future ipv6 and maybe domain name)
-- ability to set a databse port
+- [ ] ability to set a databse port
-- ability to set a databse name
+- [ ] ability to set a databse name
-- ability to set a databse userame
+- [ ] ability to set a databse userame
-- ability to set a databse password
+- [ ] ability to set a databse password
+- [ ] check if it would work
+- [x] dark/light mode switch
+- [ ] dark/light mode switch state
+- [ ] theme switcher (fluent, cosmic, cupertino)

 A Info panel
-- show some stuff about the application
+- [x]  show some stuff about the application

-and a lot more
+### Independend / Global Issues

+CoboboxScroll
+- [x] make the popup solid insted of transperent
+- [x] Scrolling works
+- [x] Theme works on it
+- [ ] ComboboxScroll support key inputs
+- [ ] ComboboxScroll tab support

+more things will be added in the future

 ## Things done
 - Sql basics, add categories, remove categories, ask for existing categories(see cmd branches and typetesting)
 - Dynamicly create categories (in Gui) see branch combobox

-At Categorie Management panel
-- To Create Categories(Typs)
-- To Delete Categories(Typs)

 ### Things Reelix needs to can:
 Typs must be removeable and addable